Quick links

 So what is the solution?

-If your VoIP phone number does not work for the service you are attempting to register on, we recommend you to get an e-sim as it is the easiest way of getting a sim card without having to do anything physically, although for most countries this would still require some form of identification.
+If your VoIP phone number does not work for the service you are attempting to register on, we recommend getting an e-sim as it is the easiest way of getting a sim card without having to do anything physically, although for most countries this would still require some form of identification.
 If that's something you would not like to provide, there are always prepaid sims that are usually available in supermarkets, phone repair shops, or grocery stores such as Lycamobile, Lebara, or other sim cards that you can take without any form of identification.
-These prepaid are available in a lot of countries, and most of them also allow you to send a sim card directly to your home.
+These prepaid cards are available in a lot of countries, and most of them also allow you to send a sim card directly to your home.

-If you do not wish to go through all this hassle, there are plenty of online SMS verification services that allow you to receive a phone number that usually consists of prepaid phone numbers or other sim cards that are obtainable within that country.
-SMSPool is a service that provides you with non-VoIP SMS verifications that do not get flagged as a VoIP phone number.
+If you do not wish to go through all this hassle, there are plenty of online SMS verification services that allow you to receive a phone number that usually consists of prepaid phone numbers or other sim cards that are obtainable within that country.SMSPoolis a service that provides you with non-VoIP SMS verifications that do not get flagged as a VoIP phone number.

-Even with a non-VoIP phone number, I am unable to create an account
+Even with a non-VoIP phone number, I am unable to create an account.

 Return to knowledgebase